eventfully-engineered/rsdbc/README.md

 # Rust Relational Database Connectivity (RSDBC)

-R<sup>2</sup>DBC (R-squared DBC) aka Rust Relation Database Connectivity or just Rust Database Connectivity is a common API around accessing relational databases.
+R<sup>2</sup>DBC (R-squared DBC) aka Rust Relational Database Connectivity or just Rust Database Connectivity is a common API around accessing relational databases.
 This was initially inspired by [RDBC](https://github.com/tokio-rs/rdbc) and similar to that project RSDBC is not attempting to build new drivers but instead wrap existing drivers around a common API.

 NOTE: WIP.
 Placeholder.
 Nothing to see here at the moment.